mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 ```

 ## Weight and Decay
-Weight is the the number of turns it takes for the snake cell to expire.
+Weight is the number of turns it takes for the snake cell to expire.
 Think of the snake as just a head moving about a grid.
 As it moves, the head lays down body cells of a fixed weight.
 For a three section long snake, the head lays down cells with a weight of three.

 Each game step, snake body sections decay by one.
 When their weight reaches zero, the cell becomes an empty cell (Really, we don't even need an explicit empty cell type, but it makes code a bit more readable).